MrPlusGH/NPlusMiner/README.md

 *****

-Any donations will be much appreciated:
+this is a free project feel free to donate be much appreciated:

 aaronsace = 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH